 MPH 602 - Principles of Biostatistics (Public Health)

-The current minimum level of support for the 2019-2020 academic year is $27,000, with additional summer support available, currently at the level of $2,500.
+The current minimum level of support for the 2020-2021 academic year is $27,270 for Ph.D. students, and $19,500 for M.S. students (or $25,290 for STEM or S.U.
+Fellowship recipients).
+Each year, there is the possibility of summer support, which is dependent on grant funding levels and the availability of department funds.
+Typically, the summer support is an amount which brings the total support for the year to $2,500 over the current TA stipend for that student’s program.
 Biology graduate students are guaranteed support for a specific number of years (i.e., 4 years for Ph.D., and 2 years for M.S.) as long as they maintain good standing in the program.
-Students have the option of petitioning for an additional year of support, if necessary.
+Ph.D. students have the option of petitioning for an additional 5th year of support, if necessary.

 Shared research facilities currently include AAALAC-accredited animal facilities, a research greenhouse and growth chambers, a confocal microscope facility, extensive computing facilities, and local field experiment sites.
 Extensive facilities and instrumentation for carrying out modern biological research at the molecular, cellular, organismal, and population levels are available.
 Library holdings and computing facilities are readily accessible for student and faculty use.
 The Biology Department is housed in the Life Sciences Complex, a 210,000-square-foot building with dedicated and outstanding research and teaching space for the life sciences.

-Students admitted into the Biology Ph.D. program may opt to complete coursework for the Interdisciplinary Graduate Neuroscience Concentration (I-GNC).
-If all requirements are completed, the Ph.D. degree will be awarded from the Biology Department with the “Neuroscience Concentration” listed on the final transcript as an area of specialization, along with the Biology Ph.D. degree.
+Students admitted into the Biology M.S. program may opt to complete coursework for the Interdisciplinary Graduate Neuroscience Concentration (I-GNC).
+If all requirements are completed, the M.S. degree will be awarded from the Biology Department with the “Neuroscience Concentration” listed on the final transcript as an area of specialization, along with the Biology M.S. degree.

-The Neuroscience Concentration constitutes a small set of core courses that each Ph.D.student will take.
-Apart from their academic aspects, these courses are meant to create an opportunity for students and faculty from the different neuroscience disciplines to interact.
+The Neuroscience Concentration constitutes a small set of core courses that each M.S. student will take.
+Apart from their academic aspects, these courses also create an opportunity for students and faculty from the different neuroscience disciplines to interact.

 In addition, I-GNC students are expected to:

-- Present at least one special seminar and participate in other research activities organized or sponsored by the I-GNC during their tenure as a student.
+- Participate in other research activities organized or sponsored by the I-GNC during their tenure as a student.

 - Attend I-GNC-sponsored seminars given by outside speakers, other I-GNC graduate students, postdocs, and faculty.